rkollataj/mcba_usb/README.md

 [Product site](http://www.microchip.com/Developmenttools/ProductDetails.aspx?PartNO=APGDT002)

-The tool is supported on Windows environment only.
+Originally the tool is supported on Windows environment only.
 This project adds support for the tool to Linux Kernel (SocketCAN).

 ## Current status
-The work on driver is ongoing.
+The work on the driver is ongoing.
 Basic functionality like configuration, sending and receiving CAN frames.
 Shall work already.

 ## Usage
 ### Building and installing